micmejia/bible-dump/AMPC/Matthew/Matt 22.md

-Now when the Pharisees heard that He had silenced ([^d]muzzled) the Sadducees, they gathered together.
+Now when the Pharisees heard that He had silenced (muzzled) the Sadducees, they gathered together.